HewlettPackard/Mithril/ci-build.md

 ### Accessing the secrets from the Jenkins pipeline

-HPE Jenkins has a convenience helper function for reading Vault secrets.
+HPE's Jenkins has a convenience helper function for reading Vault secrets.

 ```groovy
 pipeline {